11 CBT Group Therapy Activity Ideas With Examples

 To start with this exercise, you can brainstorm discussion questions for group therapy to get the conversation started.
 If you have participants who are dealing with substance-use problems, there are a great number of group topic ideas for substance abuse so participants can talk about their experience.

-Make sure that participants feel safe discussing their traumatic experiences and that they are comfortable talking about them.
+Make sure that participants feel safe discussing their traumatic experiences and are comfortable talking about them.

-Self-care doesn’t mean you have to do it alone.
-There are group activities for self-care that will encourage participants to implement together but will benefit themselves.
+Self-care doesn't mean you have to do it alone.
+There are group activities for self-care that encourage participants to implement together but will benefit them individually.

 • Playing board games